 We also intend to concurrently expand the One Earth ethanol plant.
-We recently received a permit to increase production from 150 million gallons of ethanol per year to 175 million gallons of ethanol per year.
-Once we achieve that level of production, planned for the first quarter of 2025, we intend to apply for a 200 million gallon per year permit from the EPA.
-Finally, we continue to work to identify ways to reduce our carbon intensity ("CI") score at the One Earth plant with the intention of maximizing tax credits available under the Inflation Reduction Act.
-The Inflation Reduction Act created a new Clean Fuel Production Credit, available for calendar years 2025 - 2027, which established a credit of approximately \$0.02 per ethanol gallon per CI point reduction below a 50 CI score threshold to incentivize further increases in plant efficiencies within the industry.
+We received a construction permit from the EPA to increase production from 150 million gallons of ethanol per year to 175 million gallons of ethanol per year.
+Once we achieve that level of production, we intend to apply for another permit to 200 million gallons per year.

+Finally, we continue to work to identify ways to reduce our carbon intensity ("CI") score at the One Earth plant with the intention of maximizing tax credits available under the Inflation Reduction Act ("IRA").
+The IRA created a new Clean Fuel Production Credit, available for calendar years 2025 - 2027, of approximately \$0.02 per ethanol gallon per CI point reduction below a 50 CI score threshold to incentivize further increases in plant efficiencies within the industry.
+The U.S. Department of the Treasury has not yet issued final rules on qualification for 45Z tax credits.

-We expect the total cost of these projects to be approximately \$165 million to \$175 million, which we currently plan to pay from our available cash.
-As of January 31, 2024, we had spent \$25.8 million since inception and were contractually committed to spend an additional \$22.6 million toward the carbon sequestration project.
-If the carbon sequestration project is successful, we believe we would qualify for tax credits under section 45Q of the Internal Revenue Code ("45Q"), based on tons of carbon sequestered, and section 45Z of the Internal Revenue Code ("45Z"), based on gallons of ethanol produced, as outlined in the Inflation Reduction Act.
-As of January 31, 2024, we had spent \$12.8 million since inception and were contractually committed to spend an additional \$12.3 million toward plant capacity expansion and ongoing efforts to reduce our CI scoring.
+The Company is reviewing certain aspects of the expansion portion of the project and its impact on the previously reported expected project costs.
+Due to this, along with permitting delays and the impact of inflation, we have increased the budget for both projects to approximately \$220 million to \$230 million, subject to further refinement as we move forward.
+We plan to pay for all costs from available cash.
+As of January 31, 2025, we had spent \$55.7 million since inception and were contractually committed to spend an additional \$0.9 million toward the carbon sequestration project.
+If the carbon sequestration project is successful, we believe we will qualify for tax credits under section 45Q of the Internal Revenue Code ("45Q"), based on tons of carbon sequestered, and section 45Z of the Internal Revenue Code ("45Z"), based on gallons of ethanol produced, as outlined in the IRA.
+However, 45Z credits are only available for calendar years 2025 - 2027 and the regulations have not yet been finalized by the U.S. Department of the Treasury.
+As of January 31, 2025, we had spent \$59.9 million since inception and were contractually committed to spend an additional \$8.7 million toward plant capacity expansion and ongoing efforts to reduce our CI scoring.

-NuGen Energy, LLC, our majority owned ethanol plant in Marion, South Dakota, signed an agreement to be part of Summit Carbon Solutions' carbon capture and storage pipeline.
+In May 2023, NuGen Energy, LLC, our majority owned ethanol plant in Marion, South Dakota, signed an agreement to be part of Summit Carbon Solutions' carbon capture and storage pipeline network, with storage planned to be in North Dakota.
 Should Summit Carbon Solutions be able to obtain all necessary permits and approvals, the agreement would allow NuGen to share in the economic benefits of tax credits through the sale of the carbon dioxide output of its ethanol production facility for sequestration, as well as reduce its net carbon emissions.
+In March 2025, South Dakota signed a bill into law that bans the use of eminent domain in connection with carbon dioxide pipelines.
+This act could make the sequestration project for the NuGen Energy facility more difficult to materialize.